KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Healing bonus of 30.8%

-Ningguang was used due to her low burst energy cost \(40\)
+Ningguang was used due to her low Burst Energy cost \(40\)

-Above numbers have being subtracted from 150 \(started with that hp before healing\)
+Above numbers have being subtracted from 150 \(started with that HP before healing\)

 ## Noblesse Oblige